 How many Hilton Honors points can you buy?

-Hilton caps the number of points each member can buy at 80,000 base points per year, plus bonus points.
-You could receive a total of 160,000 Hilton Honors points purchased in 2021.
+Hilton normally caps the number of points each member can buy at 80,000 base points per year, plus bonus points.
+However, for this promotion, there’s a raised limit of 160,000 base points.
+You could receive a total of 320,000 Hilton Honors points purchased in 2021.

 Keep in mind that Hilton allows you to easily pool points among different individuals’ accounts, so it’s easy to bypass the limit by purchasing the maximum number of points under different family members’ accounts and then pooling them all together.